 Saving energy with Ceiling Fans and Air Conditioners.
 They Can Work in Conjunction

 Ceiling fans and air conditioners cool by distinctly different methods.
 But they can work in conjunction.

-Each one degree increase (Fº) in your air conditioner thermostat setting can decrease your air conditioner bills by, say, 5%.
+Each one degree increase (Fº) in the thermostat setting can decrease your air conditioner bills by, say, 5%.
 And ceiling fans make that possible.
-Just turn your ceiling fan and raise the AC setting by 4ºF/3ºC or slightly more.
-You will not notice any loss of comfort.

 See: Ceiling Fans with AC

-You can greatly reduce your cooling bills by using very energy efficient windows (and, metallic window films, in old windows), shading devices (overhangs, porches; awnings, blinds, shades, shutters), tree-shade and reflective roofing materials...
+You can greatly reduce your cooling bills by using very energy efficient windows, shading devices (overhangs, porches; awnings, blinds, shades, shutters), tree-shade and high levels of attic and roof insulation...